- Typical Mechanics

 - Why Businesses Choose Invoice Financing

 Invoice financing is working capital funding secured by accounts receivable.
-Instead of waiting for customers to pay, you draw funds against the value of outstanding invoices—often through a lender or platform—then repay when cash arrives.
+Instead of waiting for customers to pay, you draw funds against the value of outstanding invoices, often through a lender or platform—then repay when cash arrives.
 It is widely used by agencies, wholesalers, contractors, and any business where revenue is earned before cash is collected.
+The SBA provides guidance on receivables-based financing for small businesses.

 Key Takeaways